 Bobbie Jo Dean holds a B.S. in Mathematics from California State University, Northridge, and is a licensed CPCU who has worked at 21st Century Insurance for 27 years.
 She became a “big sister” through Big Brothers/Big Sisters in 2003.
 Her “little sister” lost her grandmother, who was her primary guardian, at which point Bobbie Jo became her primary caregiver.
 She says the process of going from “big sister” to being a single mom was difficult, but so worthwhile.
 Since then, she married and her husband brought his two children into the family.
 Today, they live on 3 acres with 20 chickens and all three kids.
 Bobbie Jo and her husband also took in her daughter’s young nephew for several months when he was detained into foster care.
 The family spends their time playing sports, fixing up their home, and scuba diving.

 Freddie Goldberg was born and raised in New York.
 She has lived in the Los Angeles area for over 30 years.
 Freddie works full time for an Attorney/CPA and also volunteers for her synagogue and advocates for women and children’s rights.
-When presented with having to navigate the DCFS system because of being given emergency custody of her infant grandson she found a passion.
-She considers it her goal to make services for RFA families available immediately and allow the families to care for the children in their care.
+She first encountered the child welfare bureaucracy when she was granted emergency custody of her infant grandson.
+Through that experience, she found her passion as an advocate.
+Her goal is to gain immediate services for families like hers and to support and enable them in their role as caregivers.

 Mary Lee has been a relative caregiver for more than twenty years.
 Mary was given custody of her eldest granddaughter in 1991, shortly after she was born.
 At the time, Mary was pressured to adopt, and told that unless she adopted her granddaughter, the child would be removed from her home and put up for adoption.
 Subsequently and as a result of that experience, Mary worked with representative Karen Bass and a group of caregivers in Sacramento to get AB 298 passed, stating that relative caregivers could no longer be forced to adopt their relative children.